aregsar/aregcode/blog/2019/dotnetcore-aspnet-mvc-global-error-handling/index.md

 We can see the normal JSON response of the Ajax action method since there was no unhandled exception.

-Next we can add an id parameter to the URL to activate the exception in the Ajax action method.
+Next we can add an id parameter to the URL to activate the exception in the Ajax action method:

 ```bash
 curl -i -H "Accept: application/json" https://localhost:5001/home/ajax/1